 Those seeking a little more peace and quiet will find the lake’s northern stretches more their speed.
 Find everything from pontoon to powerboat rentals at Dewitt Marine at the mouth of the Clam River near Bellaire.

 Back on Land

 The charming resort towns of Alden, Bellaire, Eastport, Clam River and Torch, all located on Torch’s shores, come alive in the summer with eateries and boutiques.
-Don’t miss the larger village of just down the Clam River from Torch.
+Check out Mammoth Distilling, a newly-opened craft distillery in Central Lake.

 Just 17 miles northeast of Traverse City, Torch Lake is easily accessible to Cherry Capital Airport in Traverse City.